2026 Guide to MOFA, Apostille, and Document Attestation

 10. How Filipino Institute Supports Document Attestation

-This ensures global acceptance across universities, employers, and embassies.
+This helps support global acceptance across universities, employers, and embassies.

 11. The Future of Attestation for Filipino Students

-But for now, Apostille and MOFA remain essential for many Filipino students abroad.
+But for now, Apostille and MOFA remain essential for many Filipino students and professionals abroad.

 Final Thoughts